elixir-lang/elixir/docs/3_modules.md

     Math.zero?(1)  #=> false

     Math.zero?([1,2,3])
-    #=> error :function_clause
+    #=> ** (FunctionClauseError)

 Notice that giving an argument that does not match any of the clauses raises an error.
-This mechanism of matching different functions of a clause is also the preferred way to do recursion in Elixir.
-A simple example that multiples each element in an list by two could be done as follow:

-    defmodule List::Multiplier do
-      def by_2([h|t]) do
-        [ h * 2 | by_2(t) ]
-      end

-      def by_2([]) do
-        []
-      end
-    end

-In the example above, we recursively multiply each element of the list until the list is empty.
-With this example, we finish this section and now we are going to move on to module directives.

 ## 3.4 Directives

-In order to support software-reuse, Elixir supports three directives:
+In order to support software-reuse, Elixir supports two directives.
+As we are going to see below, they are called directives because they are the only functions in Elixir that are **lexical**.

 ### 3.4.1 import